July

 He said the word random as if it was a compliment.
 It wasn’t an insult either, not entirely; rather it meant he had decided not to listen.
 It is a way of being to greet things outside of the own rhythm by naming them accidents and I wondered how many times he had changed color.
 Words interested him as texture, not as meaning.
 When he spoke, he smiled to erase precision, and he appeared detached even when surrounded by friends.

-He seemed to register the scene, who moved, who remained still, as though, in his perception, another version of the moment was unfolding parallel to ours, creating the same instant but edited into another sequence, in one that feeds his own memory of himself rather than a collective one.
-In a universe that is continuous, where all is one, separation survives only as narrative, the story we tell to keep ourselves distinct from what we observe, it is the illusion that lets us watch, though never entirely experience from within.
+The next day at the beach he didn’t swim.
+In the middle of noise he created silence that appeared to shelter him.
+Surrounded by people, he seemed intent on proving isolation, the solitude looked deliberate, almost staged.
+There was something childlike about him that didn’t cancel out calculation.
+He seemed to know the effect of his stillness.
+The gesture had the precision of theatre, but no visible spectator; it looked like a performance that demanded to be seen, though it was unclear by whom.
+The desire appeared not acting, but to author, perhaps for the part of him that watched from elsewhere.
+He neither listened nor spoke, smiling only when context required it, his gaze moving across the sand like a camera in search of its frame.
+There was something deliberate in that sereneness.
+His presence moved unfree, his gaze lingered too long on bodies; it had the accuracy of someone accustomed to consuming images.
+He seemed to register the scene, who moved, who remained still, as though, in his perception, another version of the moment was unfolding parallel to ours, creating the same instant but edited into a different sequence, in one that feeds his own memory rather than a collective one.
+In a universe that is continuous, where all is one, separation survives only as narrative.
+The story we tell to keep ourselves distinct from what we observe is the prison that mutes our senses, it is the illusion that lets us watch, though never entirely experience from within.
 He appeared unaware that his gaze was a gesture in itself, that visibility moves both ways.
-All is one, but he didn't want to be part of it.
+All is one, but he didn't want to be part of it, although there is no way to escape the wholeness.
 When laughter broke the surface of the group, he turned aside, performing restraint as if it were elegance.
 I could feel that he wanted to be seen, that he felt like it was meant to be noticed.
+All is one, and he was no one aside.
 I joined him in his soleness, and when I mentioned performance, he spoke about TikTok.
 It didn’t matter what I had said; in his face I saw that he spoke only for his own record.
 The words came without kindness or reflection, a sequence of ironies designed to lift him above the conversation.
 I let him.
 He seemed proud of the sound of his thoughts, indifferent to whether they would take root in another mind.
 It felt like watching a language that moves outward but never touches.
 He treated exchange as display, not as dialogue, maybe as an opportunity to compose himself in front of witnesses.
 His attention shifted quickly from idea to self-presentation, from conversation to posture.
 He created the impression of depth by withholding explanation.
+I left.

 August